Jedi Academy trilogy: Jedi Search

 As Luke Skywalker embarks on the initial phase of establishing an academy to educate a fresh generation of Jedi Knights, Han Solo and Chewbacca find themselves captured on the planet Kessel.
 Compelled to toil in the unfathomable depths of a spice mine, their circumstances become increasingly dire.
 Following their daring escape, Solo and Chewbacca embark on a treacherous journey to a clandestine Imperial research facility, encircled by a cluster of ominous black holes, where they encounter an even more perilous situation.

 Dark Apprentice

-While the New Republic struggles to decide what to do with the deadly Sun Crusher—a new doomsday weapon stolen from the Empire by Han Solo — the renegade Imperial Admiral Daala uses her fleet of Star Destroyers to conduct guerrilla warfare on peaceful planets.
+While the New Republic struggles to decide what to do with the deadly Sun Crusher—a new doomsday weapon stolen from the Empire by Han Solo — the renegade Imperial Admiral Daala the Human uses her fleet of Star Destroyers to conduct guerrilla warfare on peaceful planets.

 Champions of the Force

-Kyp Durron continues his rampage to destroy the Galactic Empire with the Sun Crusher to avenge his brother (whom he inadvertently kills when he destroys Carida).
-Luke, who was in a state of suspended animation after the fight between himself and Exar Kun, made every attempt he can to save his body from the evil spirit of Exar Kun.
+Kyp Durron the Human continues his rampage to destroy the Galactic Empire with the Sun Crusher to avenge his brother (whom he inadvertently kills when he destroys Carida).
+Luke, who was in a state of suspended animation after the fight between himself and Exar Kun the fellow Human, made every attempt he can to save his body from the evil spirit of Exar Kun.
 After reaching out to the Jedi twins, he warns them about the danger.
 In the end, all the apprentices unite and Exar Kun is destroyed.